HOW TO ANSWER: Tell Me About Yourself

 In fact, we think this question is so important that we created an entire video lesson around it in our flagship product Big Interview.
 Watch it here:

-They hate it because they get frustrated trying to decipher exactly what the interviewer is looking for.
+The frustration of the job seeker usually comes as a result of trying to decipher exactly what the interviewer is looking for.
 However, if you prepare properly, there’s no reason to dread this question.

 In fact, this question is an opportunity — an opening for you to set the tone of the job interview and emphasize the points that you most want this potential employer to know about you.